hyperledger/aries-rfcs/features/0454-present-proof-v2/README.md

 * `formats` -- contains an entry for each `presentations~attach` array entry, providing the the value of the attachment `@id` and the verifiable presentation format and version of the attachment.
 Accepted values for the `format` items are provided in the per format [Attachment](#presentation-request-attachment-registry) registry immediately below.
 * `presentations~attach` -- an array of attachments containing the presentation in the requested format(s).
 If the `present_multiple` field is `true` in the `request_presentation` message from the Verifier, the Prover MAY include multiple presentations of the same format that satisfy the Presentation request from the Verifier.
 * `issuer_credentials` -- an array of references to credentials related to the issuer.
-* `hashlink_data` -- an array linking attachments to the appropriate credential attribute with a hashlink.
+*  `supplements` -- an array of attachment descriptors detailing credential supplements.
+See the  Supplements Section in [0453: Issue Credential v2 Protocol](../0453-issue-credential-v2/README.md#supplements) for details.
 * `~attach` -- attachments related to the issued credential.
-Each attachment should be represented in the appropriate message attributes and referenced by attachment id.
+Each attachment should be detailed in a `supplements` entry, referenced by attachment id.

 If the `last_presentation` field is `false`, the Verifier's state SHOULD remain in the `request-sent` state (barring an error), with the expectation that additional `presentation` messages will be coming from the prover.
 If the `last_presentation` value is `true` (explicitly or by default) the Verifier MUST transition to their next appropriate state.